Last updated: October 2023

 The National Highway Traffic Safety Administration (NHTSA) designated April “Distracted Driving Awareness Month,” an important step in distracted driving prevention.
 It is meant to encourage drivers to become aware of the ways in which they may be driving unsafely and pledge to avoid driving distracted to protect themselves as well as passengers and bystanders.

-Throughout the month you may see the NHTSA promote its U Drive.
-U Text.
-U Pay. campaign.
+Throughout the month you may see the NHTSA promote itscampaign.
 It is designed to remind drivers about how dangerous distracted driving can be.
 Also, don’t be surprised to see an increased number of police officers enforcing hand-held device laws where you live.

-Safe driving isn’t limited to pledging to avoid distracted driving habits – it also includes making sure you have adequate car insurance coverage to stay legal and financially protected on the road.
+Safe driving isn’t limited to pledging to avoid distracted driving habits.
+It also includes ensuring you have adequate car insurance to stay legal and financially protected on the road.
 Direct Auto is here to help.
-For a free auto insurance quote or to learn more about affordable coverage, call 1-877-GO-DIRECT, visit our website, or visit a Direct Auto location near you.
+For a free auto insurance quote, call 1-877-GO-DIRECT, visit our website, or visit a Direct Auto location near you.